100 Notable alumni of

 -

-Joshua Lawrence Chamberlain was an American college professor from Maine who volunteered during the American Civil War to join the Union Army.
+Joshua Lawrence Chamberlain was an American college professor and politician from Maine who volunteered during the American Civil War to join the Union Army.
 He became a highly respected and decorated Union officer, reaching the rank of brigadier general (and brevet major general).
-He is best known for his gallantry at the Battle of Gettysburg, for which he was awarded the Medal of Honor.
+He is best known for his gallantry at the Battle of Gettysburg, leading a bayonet charge, for which he was awarded the Medal of Honor.

 -